 The current use of the terms ‘race’ and ‘racial’ have developed because these false notions of racial difference have become embedded in the beliefs and behaviours of society, especially in Western nations.
 These notions influence all areas of life in Scotland to some degree, from social attitudes to the way organisations are run, making inequalities for Black and minority ethnic people continue over generations.
 This is known as ‘structural racism’.
 It can be seen on a personal level in people’s attitudes and behaviours; on a social level in how people talk to each other and make decisions; and on an institutional level in how organisations conduct their business (‘institutional racism’).

 ‘Race’ is strongly linked to skin colour.
 White populations across the world were not ‘racialised’ in the same way non-white populations were.
+Their process of racialisation brought advantages rather than disadvantages.
 So, although there are stereotypes about white minority ethnic groups in Scotland and these groups can face prejudice and discrimination, we would describe this as xenophobic prejudice rather than racism.
 CRER includes tackling inequality faced by white minority ethnic groups within our work where there is evidence to show they face a disadvantage, but our focus is primarily on tackling racism.

 Why does racism exist in Scotland?

 For many hundreds of years, white British society has enjoyed a position of economic, social, and political power over non-white people in Britain and across the world through empire and colonialism and their after-effects.
 Although people in Scotland often know little about this history, the social attitudes that developed over this time are still present in our society.
 This is known as ‘white ideology’, or sometimes as ‘white supremacy’.
 The advantages that this still brings to white majority ethnic Scottish people are known as ‘white privilege’.